-On the back of a successful report from The World Mission Council, The Friends of St Andrew’s Jerusalem, are excited to be able to continue supporting Sindyanna of Gallilee, a commitment they have undertaken for the next four years.
+On the back of the successful report from The Faith Impact Forum, The Friends of St Andrew’s Jerusalem, are excited to be have completed four years commitment to Sindyanna of Gallilee.

 Since their establishment in 1996 Sindyanna has initiated a number of projects that promote their core values of reclamation, modernization of traditional Arab farming and agriculture, women empowerment, Jewish-Arab coexistence and fair trade.